 Oli Vyslouzil in Scorace Forest. © Adam Váš.

-Oli and Adam visited Scorace forest back in 2017, when there were only 4 cleaned blocks.
+Oli and Adam visited Scorace forest in 2017 when there were only four cleaned blocks.
 Today, thanks to the work of the local climber Cata and other volunteers, there are 200+ cleaned boulders.
-Cata has also bolted a new sport climbing crag right next to the forest, “The Canyon”, with bouldery routes from 5a to 7a.
+Cata has also bolted a new sport climbing crag right next to the forest, “The Canyon,” with bouldery routes from 5a to 7a.